 Guests must have a 1 meter distance between them at all times.
 This does not apply to people who live together on a daily basis.
 This applies as long as this is advised by the authorities.

-Guests must bring their own bed linen, which is washed at 60 ℃, or sleeping sack and pillowcase.
+Guests must bring their own bed linen.
+Sleepingbag is not allowed.
+On our staffed cabins bed linen will often be provided.
 Checklists at the cabins must be followed.

 As a guest, you are responsible for following the instructions of the cabin, and ensure proper cleaning and hygiene while staying there.